maxnd/mxMarkEdit/README.md

 The “Transparency” menu item activate or deactivate the transparency of the software interface.

-The “Tools - Options” menu item opens the options, where are specified the name of the font of the text, the color of the footnotes and quotes, the color of the first level, second level and other level titles, the Pandoc options, the path to the Pandoc executable, the possible Word or Writer template to use as a reference and the format of the file the note should be converted to (.docx, .odt, etc.).
+The “Tools - Options” menu item opens the options, where are specified the name and the color of the font of the text, the color of the monospace font, of the footnotes and quotes, of the first level, second level and other level titles, the Pandoc options, the path to the Pandoc executable, the possible Word or Writer template to use as a reference and the format of the file the note should be converted to (.docx, .odt, etc.).
 See the Pandoc manual for more information.

 The other menu items are self-explaining.